BabylonJS/OldDocumentationSite/content/How_To/contribute/contribute_to_documentation.md

 (*you may have* Open in Command *rather than* Open in PowerShell *, that's not a big deal*)

-Just write `npm install`, press enter and wait the operation is done.
+Just write `npm install`, press enter and wait the operation to be done.

-You may need also to install grunt globally.
+You may also need to install grunt globally.
 If so, use `npm install -g grunt-cli`.

 This fork operation has to be done only once.
-You're now able to run locally the documentation
+You're now able to run locally the documentation by following the next section.

 ## Running and editing the doc locally